junshim/ithemal2_js/ithemal_transformer_two_layer/README.md

 # 1. Overview
 **ithemal_transformer_two_layer** is the modified version of **ithemal_LSTM**.
-The main goal of modification is changing LSTM to transformer model The two layer means that the instruction layer and the basic block layer are divided.
+The main goal of modification is changing LSTM to transformer model.
+The two layer means that the instruction layer and the basic block layer are divided.
   >   Two layer does not mean the number of encoder layers of the transformer.

 # 2. Main files
 In this chapter, describe the main files of **ithemal_transformer_two_layer**